-This six day class will take you, step-by-step, through the process of hand crafting a Brian Boggs designed Classic Side Chair.
-Because class size is limited to two students, you get very personalized instruction and can work at your own pace.
+This seven day class will take you, step-by-step, through the process of hand crafting a Brian Boggs designed Classic Side Chair.
+Because class size is limited to three students, you get very personalized instruction and can work at your own pace.
 Every process is broken down into small, manageable steps so that you can concentrate on mastering one task at a time before moving onto the next.
 Whenever a new process is introduced, especially for hand shaping, you are given the opportunity to practice on spare material before working on your actual chair part.
 In addition to showing you how, I always explain why, so that you will understand underlying concepts and how each step fits into the big picture.

 In this advanced class you’ll build on the skills you acquired in the introductory class.
 You’ll learn how to shape the front and side rails and how to cut a very precise mortise and tenon joint.
 And we’ll introduce some methods of working used in production chair shops.

 Learn how to

 - Hand shape curved and straight parts using a drawknife, spokeshave and scraper

 - Prep and turn the front legs

 - Shape the front and side rails and cut the mortise and tenon joint